Saturday, 15 April 2023

 Some of the salient features of this temple are…

-The temple is facing east with a Rajagopuram base without super structure.
-The temple complex consists of Tirupuliswar sannidhi, Vinayagar, Sri Vaikuntanatha Swamy / Vaikunteswar and Angayarkanni.
+The temple faces east with a Rajagopuram base without a superstructure.
+The temple complex consists of Tirupuliswar sannidhi, Vinayagar, Sri Vaikuntanatha Swamy / Vaikunteswar, and Angayarkanni.

 Sri Thirupuliswar Temple

-The temple is facing east with a Balipeedam and Rishabam.
+The temple faces east with Balipeedam and Rishabam.
 A platform is in front of the temple.
-In koshtam Vinayagar, Guru Bhagavan ( Dakshinamurthy ), Vishnu ( in Lingothbavar place ), Brahma and Durgai.
+In koshtam Vinayagar, Guru Bhagavan (Dakshinamurthy), Vishnu (in Lingothbavar place), Brahma, and Durgai.

 Sri Vaikunteswar / Vaikuntanatha Swamy Temple